Learn why leading HR professionals trust ekincare! Read more

 People who have had COVID-19 or tested positive for antibodies should not assume they're protected from getting a COVID-19 infection again until infectious disease experts learn more about these antibodies.
 You are requested to consult a doctor as soon as you have the results for clinical correlation.

-Until more is known, even if your test results show that you have COVID-19 antibodies, continue to take precautions — including wearing a face mask in public, frequently washing your hands, and practicing social distancing — to avoid the risk of spreading the virus.
+Until more is known, even if your test results show that you have COVID-19 antibodies, continue to take precautions — including wearing a face mask in public, frequently washing your hands, and practising social distancing — to avoid the risk of spreading the virus.